JuanPChicaC/JuanPChicaC/README.md

         </li>
         <li>
           <p><b>Transformation Layer</b></p>
-          <p>In this layer, the raw information that comes from yahoo finance is normalized to fit in database structure</p>
+          <p> Process that clean and normalize the information that comes from <b>Yahoo Finance</b> in order to fit into the database tables</p>
         </li>
         <li>
           <p><b>Load Layer</b></p>
-          <p>here, the informatiuon is pushed into
+          <p>In this step, the informatiuon is pushed into
             <a href = https://github.com/JuanPChicaC/DataBases/tree/main/SQL/Portfolio%20Optimization%20DataBase>
               Portfolio Optimization DataBase
             </a>